peterman20/To-edit/README.md

 This website is awesome
 This is fromt the newly created example branch t Updates made on masters on Github before rebase

+## Purpose
+This file is just a readme file